 The intent is to connect Gwadar to landlocked western China, including its Muslim-greater part Xinjiang area, giving it access to a shorter and secure course through Pakistan to worldwide exchange.
 The port will likewise give the most limited course to landlocked Central Asian nations, including Afghanistan, through travel exchange and offering transshipment offices.

-Chinese fuel imports and exchanging freight will be stacked on trucks and carried to and from Xinjiang through the Karakoram Highway, winding past snow-caped tops in northern Pakistan.
+Chinese fuel imports and exchanging freight will be stacked on trucks and carried to and from Xinjiang through the Karakoram Highway, winding past snow-capped tops in northern Pakistan.